Ponnu Mappillai: Plot

-The film opens with a smuggler getting down from a plane in Madras airport.
+The film opens with a smuggler getting down from a plane at Madras airport.
 He comes out of the airport and places a guitar inside a car.
 The passenger in the car is a masked man who opens a secret compartment in the guitar to find a pouch with many diamonds.
 The masked man notices that he is being pursued by a police car.
 He stops the car in front of a shop and places the guitar inside another car parked in front of the shop and hides in a nearby place.
 The car belongs to a couple Ramesh and Bhuvana who have entered the shop.
 Meanwhile a bystander notices the guitar and takes it out of the car.
 The couple comes out of the shop and drive away.
 The masked man notes down the car number so that he can track down the diamonds.
 The rest of the movie is about how the guitar changes many hands and Ramesh tackles the smugglers.